Guernsey's Finest Hour - Roll of Honour

 George Allez, in memory of his father Private 645 W. G. Allez, who served in C Company RGLI.

-Ivan and Christine Babbe, in memory of Ivan’s great-uncles, Yves Marie Corniec and Maudez-Louis Francois Corniec.
-Yves died in April 1915 at the battle of Eparges and Maudez, who died in April 1918 at Beaumont (Meuse).
+Ivan and Christine Babbe, in memory of Ivan’s great-uncles – Yves Marie Corniec, who died in Arpil 1915 at the battle of Eparges, and Maudez-Louis Francois Corniec, who died in April 1918 at Beaumont (Meuse).

 J. S. and C. Bradley